Cleosetric/RMMV_BattleMechanic/README.md

-# RMMV_PluginsTry
+# Introduction
-a repository for me **(a noob scripter)** trying to make plugins from concept to real code, and perhaps can be usable in real implementation.
+Oya oya hello there, uh this is a repository for me **(a noob scripter)** trying to make plugins for RMMV Engine, from concept to real code, and perhaps can be usable in real implementation (or not), maybe  will release like a short battle demo (prototype)after done write all the plugin.

+# (Try) RMMV Battle Mechanic
+a repository for plugins used to add new features in default battle mechanic.

 ![Range Mechanic](https://user-images.githubusercontent.com/87144416/126355025-0ca198e8-73c7-431a-98d5-34f5ddd7ecee.jpg "Battle Range Core Mechanic RMMV")